HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="todo.sql"
 ) }}

-Top cookies attributes, SameSite is on 68% of cookies set in mobile responses.
+The top cookies attributes used on Desktop and Mobile are SameSite and Secure.
+SameSite is on 53% of cookies set in Desktop responses and a whopping 68% on Mobile responses.

+Why is it a big deal that SameSite is at 68% on mobile?

 ## What type of content are we caching?